bucrogers/romachron/README.md

 All instructions below assume brew package manager (available for macos and linux (including Windows WSL))

 ### Prerequisites
 Tested on go 1.19, node 16.17.0.
-The steps below will install these or new versions.
+The steps below will install these or newer versions.

 ```
 brew install go